-- A. Payments for membership in community/business organizations shall be allowed only when the College employee serves as an official representative of the College. - B. Purchase of personal gifts to individuals or organizations including college employees shall be prohibited unless approved by other college published policy (e.g., employee service awards). - C. College purchase of office refreshments (including coffee makers/food/beverages) shall be prohibited, except when the refreshments are to be consumed primarily by guests of the College or at business meetings with community participants.
-College purchase of office decorations (pictures, plants, decorative items) shall be prohibited. - D. College funds shall not be used to reimburse individuals for personal items stolen from college buildings; however, insurance payments for loaned items officially received and used or displayed by the College shall be permitted. - E. Entertainment of College employees (e.g., meal expenses) other than pursuant to the College's travel policy shall be prohibited.
+- A. Payments for membership in community/business organizations shall be allowed only when the College employee serves as an official representative of the College. - B. Purchase of personal gifts to individuals or organizations including college employees shall be prohibited unless approved by other college published policy (e.g., employee service awards). - C. College purchase of office refreshments (including coffee makers/food/beverages) is prohibited, except when the refreshments are to be consumed primarily by guests of the College or at business meetings with community participants.
+College purchase of office decorations (pictures, plants, decorative items) is prohibited. - D. College funds shall not be used to reimburse individuals for personal items stolen from college buildings; however, insurance payments for loaned items officially received and used or displayed by the College shall be permitted. - E. Entertainment of College employees (e.g., meal expenses) other than pursuant to the College's travel policy shall be prohibited.
 Exceptions are allowed when the function is a hospitality event that includes both the College and invited guests of the College.

-V. Employee Participation
+V.III.
+Employee Participation

-It shall be unlawful and against Board policy for any College employee to participate directly or indirectly in procurement when he/she knows the employee or any member of the employee's immediate family has a financial interest in the business seeking or obtaining a contract or purchase order award.
+It shall be unlawful and against Board policy for any College employee to participate directly or indirectly in procurement when the employee he/she knows the employee or any member of the employee's immediate family has a financial interest in the business seeking or obtaining a contract or purchase order award.
 All employees shall make College purchases in accordance with the purchasing procedures published by the Business Office.
 Any unauthorized purchases made by an employee shall be considered personal in nature and shall not be binding upon the College.

-POLICY TOPIC: Commercial Activities at the College (including Sales/Fundraisers)
+NEW MEXICO JUNIOR COLLEGE BOARD POLICY Policy No. 804 Page l of 1 SECTION: Fiscal and Support Services POLICY TOPIC: Commercial Activities at the College (including Sales/Fundraisers)